 Many times, this is paid for by the buyer, though a reimbursement for part of this cost can generally be obtained at closing from the seller.

 If you are getting a new loan to purchase your property you may have to pay a loan origination fee.
 This fee is generally ½ to 1% of the loan amount.
 There may be other lender fees as well, which are dependent on the size and terms of the loan.

-To learn more about investing in property in Austin, Texas, see our helpful powerpoint presentation, Commercial Real Estate Investing 101 or schedule a consultation with one of our experienced Austin investment sales brokers.
+To learn more about commercial real estate investing in in Austin, Texas, see our helpful PowerPoint presentation, Commercial Real Estate Investing 101 or schedule a consultation with one of our experienced Austin commercial real estate investment sales brokers.